manferlo81/bundlib/README.md

 input: string | SelectiveOption;
 ```

-The path to the files to be used as entry points for each od your builds.
+The path to the files to be used as entry points for each of your builds.

 This option supports `object` based [`selective format`](#selective-options).
 See [Selective Options](#selective-options) for more information.